Security and Identity for AWS IoT

 The AWS IoT rules engine forwards device data to other devices and other AWS services according to rules you define.
 It is responsible for leveraging AWS access management systems to securely transfer data to its final destination.

 The AWS IoT message broker and Thing Shadows service encrypt all communication with TLS.
 TLS is used to ensure the confidentiality of the application protocols (MQTT, HTTP) supported by AWS IoT.
-TLS is readily available in a variety of programming languages and operating systems.
+TLS is available in a number of programming languages and operating systems.

 TLS Cipher Suite Support